LAST UPDATED: 5th January 2023 by The Editorial Team

-Summary: Learn how to cut a brick, cutting a brick with a bolster chisel and cutting a brick with a angle grinder.
+Summary: Step by step guide and video showing how to cut a brick, cutting a brick with a bolster chisel and cutting a brick with an angle grinder.

 Professional builders often have a quick way of cutting bricks, but this is because they have been trained and have years of experience.
 For DIY enthusiasts, take a little time and get a perfect cut rather than face wasting bricks which will end up costing you time and money.